 Clitheroe Royal grammar School is committed to providing a working environment free from discrimination, bullying, harassment and victimisation.
 We aim to recruit an appropriately qualified workforce and establish a governing body that is representative of all sections of the community in order to respect and respond to the diverse needs of our population.

 Due regard is given to the promotion of equality in the School Improvement Plan.
-A member of the Senior Leadership Team is responsible for monitoring and evaluation of the policy and action plan.
+A member of the Senior Leadership Team is responsible for monitoring and evaluation of this policy.

 Our Equality Objectives in our School Improvement Plan are: